July 1st, 2025: Congratulations to Luyang on being selected to speak at the ISMB/ECCB 2025 joint conference and on winning a conference fellowship.

 - Lao Tzu (604 BC - 531 BC)

 The scientific history of our world begins with observations of regularities in nature.
 Without Tycho’s meticulous record-keeping of 1,006 stars, Kepler would not have been able to come up with his three laws of planetary motion in the universe.
 In health research, we still await available and agreed notions of what underlying regularities exist.
-Recent advances in high-throughput technologies, along with the rapid deluge of biomedical information, enable us to think creatively about how to understand data, identify regularities, and ultimately leverage them to improve our health.
-In response to this challenge, the long-term research goal of our lab is to develop and apply innovative systems biology approaches for disease diagnostics and therapeutics.
-We are specifically interested in harnessing and integrating various types of omics, clinical, and molecular data to holistically understand disease onset and progression.
-We are particularly keen on developing computational methods/tools and using them in conjunction with biological approaches to gain a deeper understanding of metabolic inflammation.
-Our focus is on, but not limited to, fatty liver disease.
+Today, rapid advances in high-throughput technologies and the explosion of biomedical data allow us to approach this challenge in new and creative ways.
+By identifying patterns hidden within complex datasets, we can transform how we understand disease and ultimately improve human health.
+Our lab’s long-term goal is to develop and apply innovative systems biology approaches for disease diagnostics and therapeutics.
+We focus on harnessing and integrating diverse data types (omics, clinical, and molecular) to build a holistic understanding of disease onset and progression.
+To achieve this, we pursue three interconnected research directions:

 #